Program

 FE 6011 Microeconomics for Financial Analysis 3 credits

-This course applies microeconomic theories to analyse behavior of various economic agents and economic problems that arise in the economy.
-It discusses the ethical concepts in decision making process.
-It covers resource allocation through market mechanism, behaviors of consumers and producers, decisions under uncertainty, consumption involving time, production and its cost, pricing and non pricing strategies, and the impact of government policies on buyers’ and sellers’ behavior, and on the economic welfare.
+This course applies the concepts of microeconomics, behavior economics, probability and payoffs under uncertainty, cash flow and present discount value, game theory, and so on to analyze the behavior of various economic agents and economic problems that arise in the economy.
+The course describes resource allocation through the market mechanisms, behaviors of consumers and producers, decisions under uncertainty, the ethical concepts in decision-making process, consumption involving time, the opportunity cost of capital, production cost management, pricing and non-pricing strategies, market power and market strategies, and the impact of government policies on buyers’ and sellers’ behavior, and on the economic welfare.

 FE 6012 Macroeconomics and Financial System 3 credits

-This course provides the fundamental macroeconomics concepts and the structure of financial system.
-The objective is to equip students with a logical skill and ethical standards for the macroeconomic and financial analyses.
-Topics include determination of income, the role of fiscal and monetary policy, inflation and unemployment, growth theory and business cycles, and lessons from past financial crises.
+This course provides the fundamental macroeconomics concepts and the structure of a financial system and equips students with logical skills and ethical standards for macroeconomic and financial analyses.
+Topics covers the determination of national income, the role of fiscal and monetary policy, inflation and unemployment, growth theory and business cycles, and lessons from past financial crises, including current financial issues, such as new types of money and investment and their impacts on the economy.

 FE 6013 Corporate Finance 3 credits